MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 - Assess your internal network as well as the connections to Office 365.

-- Assess and gather data for all of your networks over a long period of time.
+- Assess and gather data for all of your networks over a long period of time, creating a baseline measurment.
 We recommend that you perform your testing of network performance for a minimum of a week, so that you can see usage patterns for all business days and hours.
 This will show you peak times.

-- Take multiple samples of network performance measurements.
+- Take multiple samples of network performance measurements, as part of your baseline.
 We recommend taking a measurement every 10 minutes from a company site during the entire period of time you are gathering data.
 For comparing the Teams network performance requirements, take the 90th percentile measurement value from this sample data set.

-- Continuously assess your network's performance.
+- Continuously assess your network's performance and create ongoing baselines.
 Network utilization varies over time due to usage pattern changes, new enterprise-based applications that use a large amount of bandwidth, and changes to your organizational or physical company locations.
 It is important for you to continuously monitor your network performance against these network performance requirements and targets/thresholds and make timely adjustments to ensure optimal media quality.

 ### Measuring network performance using Azure VMs